bogatinovskijasmin/bogatinovskijasmin/_posts/2020-12-18-Representation-learning.md

 E^T=ln(|det(W)|) + \frac{1}{p}\sum_{\alpha=1}^p \sum_{l=1}^N f_l^{*'}(\sum_{k=1}^Nw_{lk}x_k^{\alpha}))
 \end{equation}

 This formulation of the problem can be solved using the gradient ascent algorithm.
 However, there is a problem with this formulation.
-It requires calculation of a determinant of the matrix.
+It requires the calculation of a determinant of the matrix.
 To go around that problem one may use the Natural gradient instead of the gradient.
-The natural gradient acts is similar to normal gradient descient with a difference that instead of finding the optimal step for the current update of the parameter in the Euclidiean space, it tries to find optmial updated in a space of distributions.
+The natural gradient acts similar to normal gradient descent with a difference that instead of finding the optimal step for the current update of the parameter in the Euclidean space, it tries to find optimal updated in a space of distributions.
 This allows to eliminate the calculation of the gradient of the determinant of the unmixing matrix and provide a solution for the problem.

 ##### A few words on Natural gradient descent: